 If you already use Omnisend, however, you don’t have to worry about mobile optimization.

 Everything you send through Omnisend, including all of your emails, forms, landing pages, and promotions, is already mobile-optimized so you don’t have to spend any additional effort to make it mobile-friendly.

 With the right timing, messaging, marketing channel, and a handful of great Easter marketing tips, building the right strategy for the spring holiday season should be much easier.

 And if you’re still looking for a powerful marketing tool to help you execute your strategy, Omnisend is the perfect fit.

 With an all-in-one, easy-to-use platform at your disposal, you can turn a good Easter marketing campaign into a record-breaking one.

-START FREE with Omnisend for free and have your promotions up and running before the big weekend.
+Start freewith Omnisend and have your promotions up and running before the big weekend.